saptarshibasu/cassandra-study/README.md

   * A gossip message has a version associated with it, so that during a gossip exchange, older information is overwritten with the most current state for a particular node
 * Each node keeps track of the state of other nodes in the cluster by means of an accrual failure detector (or phi failure detector).
 This detector evaluates the health of other nodes based on a sliding window of gossip
 * Making every node a seed node is not recommended because of increased maintenance and reduced gossip performance.
 Gossip optimization is not critical, but it is recommended to use a small seed list (approximately three nodes per datacenter)

+### Read Repair

+* Cassandra reads data from multiple replicas to acheive the required level of consistency level
+* If an insufficient number of nodes have the latest value, a read repair is performed immediately to update the out of date replicas
+* Otherwise, the replicas can be repaired in the background after the read returns

+### Anti Entropy Node Repair

+* Anti Entropy Repair is a manually initiated repair operation performed as a part of regular maintenance process
+* It is based on Merkle tree
+* Each table has its own Merkle tree which is created during a major compaction

 ## Operations